phnthnhnm/evc/README.md

    ```sh
    flutter pub get
    ```

 > [!WARNING]
 > **Disclaimer:** Only the Windows version has been tested so far.
-Android version coming soon™!
+Other desktop versions (MacOS and Linux) should still work as I don't use any Windows-specific APIs.
+No guarantees for mobile (too different layout) and web (CORS issue).

 3. **Run the app:**

 - For mobile: